teancom/codex/aws.md

-Once the proto-BOSH environment is setup, the child environments will have the added benefit of being able to update their BOSH software as a release, rather than having to re-initialize with bosh-init.
+Once the proto-BOSH environment is setup, the child environments will have the added benefit of being able to update their BOSH software as a release, rather than having to re-initialize with `bosh-init`.

 This also increases the resiliency of all BOSH directors through monitoring and backups with software created by Stark & Wayne's engineers.